JoannaTan/SoVaTSiC/README.md

 2) Identification of threshold for filtering of low quality genotypes
 3) Identification of somatic variants from single cell data

+## Running GATK to generate the input files required by the pipeline

 The pipeline takes in variant calls from GATK.

-## To generate the input files from GATK

 After processing the bam files for each single cell, we identify variants using GATK haplotypecaller.